Things I Wish I Knew Before Planting Fall Bulbs

 Plant Pointy End Up

 Okay, this one I knew.
 Most bulbs have a pointy tip where the stem will emerge.
 The root side is flatter and should face down.
 What I didn’t know is what to do when the ends aren’t so distinct.
+Growing edible flowers is similar and is not that hard, here’s how you can grow saffron.

 Becky Heath of Brent and Becky’s Bulbs suggests you lay the bulb on its curved side when you plant it.
 This way the roots can grow down from one end while the flower stalk can grow up.
 Plant them early so the bulbs bloom in time for the holidays.